Matercan/hoshimi-dots/README.md

-# 【 Mataercan's hyprland dotfiles 】
+# 【 Mataercan's hoshimi dotfiles 】
-A very tame an basic configuration for the window tiling manager hyprland.
+A minimal starry configuration for the window tiling manager hyprland and building blocks for your desktop quickshell.
 Features include:
 - A complete environment (except notifications)
 - Most popular apps' configurations